 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

 New Zealand’s capital of cool is full of colour, texture and scenery perfect for filling your feed and inspiring holiday envy.
 Here’s a few of the must captures:

-As well as filling many an Instagram feed, these iconic and colourful Wellington boatsheds featured in a Miranda Kerr photo shoot in the New York Times in 2012.
+As well as filling many an Instagram feed, these iconic and colourful Wellington boatsheds featured in a Miranda Kerr photo shoot in the New York Times.
 Just a 5 minute walk from the central city, it’s the perfect stop on the way to Oriental Bay Beach where a Kaffee Eis gelato is waiting to reward you for your artistic hard work.

 This famous waterfront sculpture by Weta Workshop's Max Patte lives in anything but solitude, starring in many a photograph either looking out to the harbour or capturing the Wellington cityscape as a backdrop.

 Comes and Goes is one of the most grammable cafes you'll find, and is nestled on charming Jackson Street in the quirky township of Petone, just a 15 minute drive from Wellington.
 Explore the street's many second-hand stores and international food shops and settle in for a beautiful brunch at this cool spot.

 Cuba Street is the bohemian heart of Wellington.
 This stretch includes great vintage shopping, boutiques by top NZ designers, excellent cafes and quirky restaurants, plus the iconic Bucket Fountain.
 This kinetic sculpture is known to splash anyone who gets too close, so get your gram from a safe distance.